By reading this, I acknowledge that:

 - Peet assigns an experienced project development team.

-- The required planning and development approvals are sought and obtained.
+- Required planning and development approvals are sought and obtained.

 - Stage one construction commences and the first lots are released for sale.